Psalm 81 – Gathering God’s People to Listen and Obey

 Where I heard a language I did not understand.

 a.
-Blow the trumpet: The previous verse mentioned musical instruments, but the trumpet is not mentioned as an instrument to accompany praise.
-This trumpet is to call God’s people together for their solemn feast day at the New Moon.
+Blow the trumpet: The previous verse mentioned musical instruments, but the trumpet was not mentioned as an instrument to accompany praise.
+The purpose of this trumpet was to call God’s people together for their solemn feast day at the New Moon.

 i.
 “The word for trumpet is shophar (sopar), the ram’s horn such as sounded the attack at Jericho and in Gideon’s battle, and which announced certain festal days.”
 (Kidner)

 ii.
-“Here the reference to the new moon, or ‘the new month’ (NEB), points to the seventh month, which was the climax of the festal year and was ushered in with the sound of this horn.”
+“Here the reference to the new moon, or ‘the new month’ (New English Bible), points to the seventh month, which was the climax of the festal year and was ushered in with the sound of this horn.”
 (Kidner)

 iii.
-“On the September new moon, the first day of the seventh month, was kept a great festival, called the ‘feast of trumpets;’ Leviticus 22:24, Numbers 29:1; which probably is here intended… The tenth of the same month was the great day of atonement; and on the fifteenth was celebrated the feast of tabernacles.”
+“On the September new moon, the first day of the seventh month, was kept a great festival, called the ‘feast of trumpets;’ Leviticus 23:24, Numbers 29:1; which probably is here intended….
+The tenth of the same month was the great day of atonement; and on the fifteenth was celebrated the feast of tabernacles.”
 (Horne)

 b.
 This is a statute for Israel: This stresses the importance of gathering God’s people together.
 It was a statute, a law, and established as a testimony among God’s people.